vinayak533/customer-churn-fastapi/README.md

-# Customer Churn Prediction – ML Deployment
+📉 Customer Churn Prediction – ML Deployment with Ollama

-An end-to-end Machine Learning project to predict customer churn, deployed using **FastAPI**, **Streamlit**, **Docker**, and **GitHub Actions CI/CD**.
+An end-to-end Machine Learning project to predict customer churn, deployed using FastAPI and Streamlit, with Ollama (Gemma 2B) integrated to provide AI-powered explanations for predictions.

----

-## Overview
+🚀 Overview

-This project serves a trained customer churn prediction model through:
+This project predicts whether a customer is likely to churn based on their service usage and account details.
+It includes:

+A trained ML churn prediction model

-- A REST API built with FastAPI
+A FastAPI REST API for predictions

-- A user-friendly web interface built with Streamlit
-- Dockerized deployment
+A Streamlit web application for user interaction

+Ollama (Gemma 2B) for natural language explanations of predictions

+Dockerized setup and CI/CD ready structure

+🧠 Key Features

+📊 Predicts Customer Churn (Yes / No)

+📈 Returns Churn Probability

+🤖 Uses Ollama (Gemma 2B) to explain why the customer may churn

+🧩 Modular backend and frontend architecture

+🐳 Docker-ready for deployment

-- Automated CI/CD pipeline using GitHub Actions
+🔁 CI/CD enabled using GitHub Actions

----

-## Tech Stack
+🛠️ Tech Stack

-- Python
+Python

-- Scikit-learn
+Scikit-learn

-- FastAPI
+FastAPI

-- Streamlit
+Streamlit

+Ollama (Gemma2:2B)

-- Docker & Docker Compose
+Docker & Docker Compose

-- GitHub Actions (CI/CD)
+GitHub Actions (CI/CD)

----
+🦙 What is Ollama used for?

+Ollama is used to run a local Large Language Model (Gemma 2B) that:

+Explains churn predictions in simple English

+Helps non-technical users understand model output

+Adds an AI assistant layer to a traditional ML system

-## Project Structure
+📁 Project Structure
 customer-churn-fastapi/
 ├── app.py                     # FastAPI backend
 ├── streamlit_app.py           # Streamlit UI
 ├── customer_churn_model.pkl   # Trained ML model
-├── encoders.pkl # Encoders
+├── encoders.pkl               # Feature encoders
 ├── requirements.txt
 ├── Dockerfile
 ├── docker-compose.yml
-├── .github/workflows/ci.yml
+├── .github/workflows/ci.yml   # CI/CD pipeline
 └── README.md

-yaml
-Copy code

 ---